nilsys/Coursemaker.org/content/posts/online-course-outline.md

 Many course creators experience analysis-paralysis, and the course structure you initially create can help to snap you out of that and show the path ahead.
 You can find more tips on avoiding getting stuck in our [ultimate guide](/blog/create-sell-online-courses-ultimate-guide/#done).

----

-*If you found this guide useful, please consider [signing up to our mailing list](/), as we produce quality content on a regular basis*